AdamSobieski/Argumentation/README.md

 For public groups, mailing-list servers, archives, and related knowledgebases could be [federated](https://en.wikipedia.org/wiki/Federation_(information_technology)), interconnected and synchronized in the sense of the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
 End-users would, then, be able to receive periodic [digests](https://en.wikipedia.org/wiki/Email_digest) or [interactive dashboards](https://en.wikipedia.org/wiki/Dashboard_(computing)) summarizing developments and events of interest to them from across federated public mailing lists.

 Internet forums are also capable of federation.
 Examples of such software include [Lemmy](https://join-lemmy.org/) and [NodeBB](https://nodebb.org/).

-### The Content-ID URL Scheme and Fragment Identifiers

-If one could utilize URI fragments with the Content-ID URL scheme, things like `cid:part1#fragment` could be expressed in MIME messages.
-Would enabling URI fragments with Content-ID URLs in MIME messages be useful?